 Here’s a useful phrase for all of you stargazers.
 Scouts learn this phrase.
 Grandparents teach it to kids.
 It was one of the first sky tools I learned to use in astronomy.
 The phrase is: follow the arc to Arcturus and drive a spike to Spica.
 In 2014, you might also add … and locate the red planet Mars.
 And you want to locate Mars!
 It’s now at its best for this two-year period, plus it’ll be near the moon in eclipse later this month.
 Follow the links below to learn more.

 Follow the arc to Arcturus.
-Here’s how to locate Arcturus.
-First locate the Big Dipper asterism in the northeastern sky in mid-evening, maybe around 9 p.m.
-It is very easy to see, a large noticeable dipper-shaped pattern in the northeast in the evening.
+Here’s how to locate the star Arcturus, using the Big Dipper as a guide.
+Find the Big Dipper asterism in the northeastern sky in mid-evening this month, maybe around 9 p.m.
+It’s very easy to see, a large noticeable dipper-shaped pattern in the northeast in the evening.
 Once you can see the Big Dipper, notice that it has two parts: a bowl and a handle.
 Then, with your mind’s eye, draw an imaginary line following the curve in the Dipper’s handle until you come to a bright orange star: follow the arc to Arcturus.
 Arcturus is the brightest star the constellation Bootes the Herdsman.
 This star is known in skylore as the Bear Guard.

 Bottom line: Use the curve in the handle of the Big Dipper to “follow the arc” to the star Arcturus.
 Then “drive a spike” to the star Spica.
-In 2013, you’ll find the planet Saturn to the east of Spica on the sky’s dome.
-Try finding these colorful celestial gems on a lovely spring evening soon.
+In 2014, you’ll can identify the planet Mars this way, too.
+Have fun.